 (f) to do anything that it is authorised to do by any other written law.

+[Section 36 amended by No. 25 of 2013 s.
+12.]

 37. Restriction on area in which corporation may operate

 (1) Within the State the performance of the corporation’s functions under section 35 is limited to the South West interconnected system.